Intersections: Theorising Adolescent Sexualities in Indonesia—Where ?Something different happens?

 28. Social science has generally viewed adolescence as a training-ground for adulthood, and thus for the reproduction of society.
 Sociologists have often studied adolescence as a period of preparation for the social roles and statuses assumed after marriage.
 These studies see adolescence from the perspective of adulthood, with adolescents subject to training and socialisation for adult social roles.[51]
 Young people are 'in transition,' theoretically moving from a situation of dependency within their families, and from a protective formal institution (school), towards independence, autonomy and the assumption of adult and citizenship rights and responsibilities.
 'Transition theory' is another Western sociological model that seems ripe for testing in a non-Western, modernising setting.[52]

 29. Adolescence is pregnant with possibilities, not only for the individual, who seeks to establish viable identity, but also for the renewal of cultural life, for social change and for the creation of new ways of living.
-Nevertheless, most social science has worked from the perspective of adults, viewing them as the authoritative sources, the role models, while children and adolescents are seen as works–in–progress on the way to mature adulthood.
+Nevertheless, most social science has worked from the perspective of adults, viewing them as the authoritative sources, the role models, while children and adolescents are seen as works?in?progress on the way to mature adulthood.
 Our study seeks to advance the study of adolescence by working from the assumption that adolescents have potential agency.
 We see the future as open-ended, and thus adolescents as potentially contributing to new cultural production and indeed as potentially steering society in new directions.

 30. Definitions of adolescence abound.
 Each discipline has its emphases (social work tends to concentrate on problem youths, psychology has a preoccupation with adolescent vulnerability in the quest for identity, anthropologists tend to emphasise local or indigenous features and particularly life events (e.g. menstruation, initiation ceremonies, marriage).
 Each government and non-government agency adopts its own markers and age-limits.
 Some of the difficulties of definition and boundary can be seen from the following: